Beliefs And Worries Which Sustain Shyness, Insecurity, And Social Anxiety

 "My social performance has to be at 100% at all times"

-Most people get to a point where they accept that they're not going to be 'on' all the time.
+Most people accept they're not going to be "on" all the time.
 One day they may go to a party and be in the right mood and manage to work the room and hit it off with all the guests.
 They may go to another get together the following week, not be feeling it, and not have many of their conversations go that well.
 It happens, for all kinds of reasons.
 It doesn't make or break their entire life.

 Shy or insecure people can hinder themselves by feeling they have to always be operating at maximum social effectiveness.
 If they're not perfect they'll beat themselves up.
 They may also feel that anything less than perfection will lead to failure.
 In reality people can often get by just fine in social situations when they're only running at 50% or so.
 A more insecure person has trouble going into a situation just thinking, "I'm feeling a little quiet and in my head today.
 Oh well, I'll do the best I can with what I have to work with."